vidyakesarkar/Ecomerce-project/README.md

    The frontend server should now be running on `http://localhost:3000`.

-6. Open your web browser and visit `http://localhost:3000` to access the Organica application.
+6. Open your web browser and visit `http://localhost:3000` to access the application.